dfsp-spirit/regfusionr/README.md

 You can also use `devtools` instead of `remotes` if you already have it installed.
 For those who haven't, `remotes` is a lot smaller and faster to install though.

 It's unlikely that this package will go to CRAN soon, it requires some data files which are about 100 MB in total size, and CRAN only supports 5 MB.
 I know one can work around that, but my time for this is limited.
+If you want a release and know about drat, you can also get it from [my drat repo](https://github.com/dfsp-spirit/drat).

 ## Unit tests and continuous integration